okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/authentication/index.md

 ### Sign-In Widget

-The [Okta Sign-in Widget](/code/javascript/okta_sign-in_widget/) provides an embeddable Javascript sign-in implementation that can easily be embedded into your customized login page.
-The Sign-in widget carries the same feature set in the standard Okta sign-in page of every tenant along with the added flexibility to change the look and feel.
-Included in the widget is support for password reset, forgotten password and strong authentication functionality - all of which are  driven by policies configured in Okta.
+The [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) provides an embeddable Javascript sign-in implementation that can be easily embedded into your customized sign-in page.
+The Sign-In Widget carries the same feature set in the standard Okta sign-in page of every tenant, along with the added flexibility to change the look and feel.
+Included in the widget is support for password reset, forgotten password, and strong authentication functionality - all of which are driven by policies configured in Okta.
 Developers don't have to write a single line of code to trigger these functions from within the widget.
 For consumer facing sites, social providers are also supported in the widget.

 ### Auth SDK

-For developers building a Javascript front end or Single Page App (SPA), the light-weight, JavaScript-based [Okta Auth SDK](/code/javascript/okta_auth_sdk/) gives you additional control beyond our sign-in widget.
-This Javascript SDK provides all the standard login support, including password management and strong authentication.
-In addition, social providers and OpenID Connect are also supported through the SDK, where the appropriate ID tokens are returned for downstream authentication and authorization needs.
+For developers building a Javascript front end or Single Page App (SPA), the light-weight, JavaScript-based [Okta Auth SDK](/code/javascript/okta_auth_sdk/) gives you additional control beyond our Sign-In Widget.
+This Javascript SDK provides all the standard sign-in support, including password management and strong authentication.
+Additionally, social providers and OpenID Connect are supported through the SDK, where the appropriate ID tokens are returned for downstream authentication and authorization needs.

 ### Authentication API

 The underlying foundation for the Sign-In Widget and Auth SDK is a comprehensive [authentication REST API](/docs/reference/api/authn/) exposed through Okta.
 Use it as a standalone API to provide the identity layer on top of your existing application and authentication logic, or use it with the Okta [Sessions API](/docs/reference/api/sessions/) to obtain an Okta [session cookie](/docs/guides/session-cookie/) and access apps within Okta.
 This session integration provides an SSO experience across custom and Okta-managed apps.

 ## Building Apps That Support Single Sign-On

 For IT developers or ISVs who want to use Okta as an identity provider, Okta provides several options for secure SSO.
 SAML has been widely used as the single sign-on protocol by many ISVs and is supported by many identity management solutions.
 Okta provides comprehensive guidance for developers to implement a proper [SAML service provider](https://www.okta.com/integrate/documentation/saml/).
-For IT developers building internal apps and would like to support SSO, SAML is also a good option.
+For IT developers building internal apps that would like to support SSO, SAML is also a good option.

 OpenID Connect is the emerging technology that provides an alternative implementation of SSO.
 Okta is a [Certified OpenID Connect provider](http://openid.net/certification/).
 Building on top of the OAuth 2.0 framework, OpenID Connect is a modern implementation to support authentication and SSO.
 If you are an Okta customer, our [OpenID Connect API](/docs/reference/api/oidc/) is a great way to support SSO and is a simpler alternative to SAML.

 For ISVs who want to provide SSO for their customers, both SAML and OpenID Connect are worth considering.
 Both protocols cover a wide variety of identity providers that you may encounter.